Health Communication, MS

 Admission

-An application must include official transcripts from every post-secondary institution the applicant has attended; scores on the general aptitude parts of the Graduate Record Examination (GRE); at least three letters of recommendation, preferably from academic recommenders; a major paper or essay as a sample of academic writing; and a statement of purpose.
+An application must include scanned copies of official transcripts from every post-secondary institution the applicant has attended, a statement of purpose, and at least three letters of recommendation, preferably from academic or professional recommenders.
+GRE scores are not required.
 Students whose native language is not English must present their official scores on the Test of English as a Foreign Language (TOEFL) examination as part of their applications.
-The department follows the Graduate College’s recommendations for English proficiency.
-Detailed information about admissions and financial aid can be found on the department's Web site.
-Ordinarily, students are admitted to begin graduate study in the fall semester.
+Follow this link for more information about admission to HCOM.

 Graduate Teaching Experience